Updated: Nov 14, 2021

 Food sensitivities and allergies

-For some a cause of chronic inflammation could be a food intolerance or allergy.
+For some a cause of chronic inflammation could be a food intolerance, sensitivity or allergy.
 An elimination diet may be a good start.
-Food intolerances and allergies are common, with nuts, gluten and dairy being high on the list.
+Food sensitivities and allergies are common, with nuts, gluten and dairy being high on the list.

 A large study in the Journal of the American Medical Association found that people with diagnosed, undiagnosed, and “latent” celiac disease or gluten sensitivity had a higher risk of death, mostly from heart disease and cancer.
 There was a 72 percent increased risk in those with gut inflammation related to gluten!